SymfonyCasts/api-platform/sfcasts/ep1-basics/collections-remove-item.md

 # Removing Items from a Collection

-So again, all possible, it just gets a little more complicated.
-All right, so let's try one more thing.
-So let's go ahead and close up our `POST` end point.
-I'm gonna make a get request to get the collection of users.
+Close up the POST operation.
+I want to make a GET request to the collection of users.
-So let's see here.
-Let's play with `User` id = 4 here.
-It has one `CheeseListing` a attached to it, which is a cheese 2.
-So I'm gonna close up the collection end point and let's actually, let's open up the `PUT` end point.
-So here's what I want to do.
-Let's say that you have, this is actually a much more normal situation, sort of let's say that we want to update `User` id = 4 and we want to add a new `CheeseListing` to it.
-Like there's the cheese listings already saved to the database.
-We want to assign it to this user.
-So what we can do here is under cheese listings, we already know that we can pass new objects or IRI is here swinging past `/api/cheeses/2` that's the existing,

-`CheeseListing` for this `User`.
-If I look at user id for their attached to cheeses too.
-And then let's also though add `/api/cheeses/3`

-Which is currently owned by `User` id = 5.
-So when I execute this time, oh, I get a syntax error because I have an extra comma.
-Let's try that again this time.
-Oh, of course this value should not be blank.
-So is because I allowed `CheeseListing` a three to have a blank title.
-So now when we're trying to modify it and it's actually trying to validate that now what I wanted in this case, it's because we allowed a bad record in our database.
-Let's try a different value.
-Let's actually try reassigning um, cheeses.
-One.
-There we go.
-This time it works.
-You can see that we now have these two cheeses, cheeses assigned to it and this works the same way.
-It's simply and noticed that this, uh, cheese too was a new one.
-It called `addCheeseListing()` with that `CheeseListing` id one and that changed the owner.

-Cool.
-So now let's go back and say, all right, we want to do that, but let's actually get rid.
-Now we want a remove operation.
-We're going to remove the `CheeseListing` two from this user for, so let me execute this time.
-Whoa.
-We get an error and integrity can occurred.
-An exception occurred when executing update cheese_listing set owner to null a column `owner_id` cannot be null.
-So this is really cool because the serializer notice that we removed the `CheeseListing` with id = 2.
-And so what it did is actually past that. `CheeseListing` with id two to remove `CheeseListing` and `removeCheeseListings()` thanks to our generated code.
-It actually sets the owner to know on that `CheeseListing`.
-In some cases, depending on your application and what you're trying to accomplish, sometimes that's exactly what you want.
-Sometimes if you remove a something like a `CheeseListing` from a `User`, you want it to be sort of orphaned, allow it to be known in the database.
-But in our case, we don't ever want to `CheeseListing` to be a orphan of the database.
-And so instead what we really want is we probably want, if a `CheeseListing` removed from a `User`, we probably want that `CheeseListing` to be deleted.
+Let's see here - the user with id 4 has one `CheeseListing` attached to it - id 2.
+Ok, close up that operation and open up the operation for `PUT`: I want to *edit* that User.
+Enter 4 for the id.

+First, I'm going to do something that we've already seen: let's *just* update the `cheeseListings` field: set it to an array with one IRI inside: `/api/cheeses/2`.
+If we did *nothing* else, this would set this property to... *exactly* what it already equals: user id 4 already has this *one* `CheeseListing`.

+But now, add *another* IRI: `/api/cheeses/3`.
+That already exists, but is owned by another user.
+When I hit Execute.... pfff - I get a syntax error, because I left an extra comma on my JSON.
+Boo Ryan.
+Let's... try that again.
+This time... bah!
+A 400 status code:

+> This value should be blank

+My experiments with validation just came back to bite me!
+We set the `title` for `CheeseListing` 3 to an empty string in the database... it's basically a "bad" record that snuck in when we were playing with embedded validation.
+We could fix that title.. or... just change this to `/api/cheeses/1`.
+Execute!

+## The Serializer only Calls Adders for New Items

+This time, it works!
+But, no surprise - we've basically done this!
+Internally, the serializer sees the existing `CheeseListing` IRI - `/api/cheeses/2`, realizes that this is already set on our `User`, and... does nothing.
+I mean, maybe it goes and gets a coffee or takes a walk.
+But, it most definitely does *not* call `$user->addCheeseListing()`... or really do anything.
+But when it sees the *new* IRI - `/api/cheeses/1`, it figures out that this `CheeseListing` does *not* exist on the `User` yet, and so, it *does* call `$user->addCheeseListing()`.
+That's why adder and remover methods are so handy: the serializer is smart enough to *only* call them when an object is *truly* being added or removed.

+## Removing Items from a Collection

+Now, let's do the *opposite*: pretend that we want to *remove* a `CheeseListing` from this `User` - remove `/api/cheeses/2`.
+What do you think will happen?
+Execute and... woh!
+An integrity constraint error!

+> An exception occurred when executing UPDATE cheese_listing SET owner_id=NULL -
+> column `owner_id` cannot be null.

+This is cool!
+The serializer *noticed* that we *removed* the `CheeseListing` with id = 2.
+And so, it *correctly* called `$user->removeCheeseListing()` and passed `CheeseListing` id 2.
+Then, our generated code set the owner on that `CheeseListing` to null.

+Depending on the situation and the nature of the relationship and entities, this might be *exactly* what you want!
+Or, if this were a ManyToMany relationship, the result of *that* generated code would basically be to "unlink" the two objects.

+## orphanRemoval

+But in our case, we don't *ever* want a `CheeseListing` to be an "orphan" in the database.
+In fact... that's exactly why we made `owner` `nullable=false` and why we're seeing this error!
+Nope, if a `CheeseListing` is removed from a `User`...
+I guess we really need to just delete that `CheeseListing` *entirely*!

-So to do that, that's cool.
-All the way back up to the `$cheeseListings` his property and we can add `orphanRemoval=true`
+And... yea, doing that is easy!
+All the way back up above the `$cheeseListings` property, add `orphanRemoval=true`.

-What that means is that if any of these `CheeseListing` s uh, stop having their owner assigned to them have their owner nullified or even changed, I needed to look that up then that `CheeseListing` is going to be deleted.
-So if we get execute this time, it works.
-And you can see `/api/cheeses/1` is the only one there.
+This means, *if* any of the `CheeseListings` in this array suddenly... are *not* in this array, Doctrine will delete them.
+Just, realize that if you try to *reassign* a `CheeseListing` to another `User`, it will *still* delete that `CheeseListing`.
+So, just make sure you only use this when that's *not* a use-case.
+We've been changing the owner of cheese listings a bunch... but only as an example: it doesn't *really* make sense, so this is perfect.

-And if we go all the way back up and try look, `CheeseListing` to is gone.
-And actually while we're here, let's fix our broken cheese, the database.
-So I'm actually going to update `CheeseListing` 3
+Execute one more time.
+It works... and *only* `/api/cheeses/1` is there.
+And if we go *all* the way back up to fetch the collection of cheese listings... yea, `CheeseListing` id 2 is gone.

-And sat in its title to something real well, execute that.
-Nevermind on that last part.
-So this question is have a super complicated, it's possible, but you really got to know what you're doing.
+Next, when you combine relations and filtering... well... you get some *pretty* serious power.